Associate Professor, Graduate Coordinator

 Chapters in edited collections

-"Still Waiting?: Writing Futurity after Apartheid.”
+“Still Waiting?
+Writing Futurity after Apartheid.”
 South African Writing in Transition.
 Eds.
 Rita Barnard and Andrew van der Vlies.
-Forthcoming 2019.
+London: Bloomsbury Academic, 2019.
+77-98.

-“Cosmopolitanism and Orality in Okey Ndibe’s Foreign Gods, Inc.” Cosmopolitanism, Ltd.: The Forms of Belonging in Contemporary Literature.
+“Cosmopolitanism and Orality in Okey Ndibe’s Foreign Gods, Inc.” The Limits of Cosmopolitanism: Globalization and Its Discontents in Contemporary Literature.
 Eds.
-Aleksander Stević and Philip Tsang.
-Forthcoming 2018.
+Aleksander Stević and Philip Tai-Hang Tsang.
+New York: Routledge, 2019.

 “Sympathetic Shame in J.M.
 Coetzee’s Disgrace and Diary of a Bad Year.”
 Postcolonial Audiences: Readers, Viewers and Reception.
 Eds.
 Bethan Benwell, James Proctor, and Gemma Robinson.
 London: Routledge, 2012.
 222-33.